JSH4a/Spam-Email-Classifier/README.md

 The myclassifer.py file contains my solution and the spam classifier.py implements it using the testing and training files.

 #### Features
-- Classifier that can be instantiated and trained to linearly seperate between two classes with an approximate 88.6% accuracy (according to tests on hidden assement data)
+- Classifier that can be instantiated and trained to linearly seperate between two classes with an approximate 88.6% accuracy (according to tests on hidden assessment data)

 - Used log of probabilities to maintain precision for small probabilities, and to increase performance by allowing for multiplication to be transformed into addition